Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 Some exploring and talking to a mage.

 ### Session 34 - 25/09/2023
-Some spiders that consider themselves to be big pass are in the way.
+Some spiders that consider themselves to be big are in the way.
 1/2 heads gathered.

+### Session 35 - 09/10/2023
+They talk to Rizzeryl, try to fight, dash away and go down to hide inside Skullport.
+**LVL 7**